Everest Base Camp Trek via Phaplu

 • Accommodation:Tea house

 This day feels lighter in every sense.
-You will set off from Pheriche after breakfast, following the familiar path down the valley, but the experience is entirely different on the descent.
+You set off from Pheriche after breakfast, following the familiar path down the valley, but the experience is entirely different on the descent.
 Peaks that once demanded effort now feel like companions, with Ama Dablam stealing the show.

 The trail rolls gently through Pangboche, Deboche, and Tengboche, weaving past mani walls, chortens, and prayer flags.
-You will again encounter the forest line, filled with juniper, pine, and rhododendron, and you might get an occasional glimpse of Himalayan monal, yaks, or mountain goats.
+You again encounter the forest line, filled with juniper, pine, and rhododendron, and you might get an occasional glimpse of Himalayan monal, yaks, or mountain goats.
 Suspension bridges sway over the Dudh Koshi River, and villages feel warmer and busier.

-After lunch, you will enjoy the final climb into Namche Bazaar.
+After lunch, you enjoy the final climb into Namche Bazaar.
 By the time you step back into Namche at 3,440 meters, there’s a sense of coming full circle.

 • Overnight Altitude:2860m/9383ft.